So, it happened, I guess? Neither of us had much reason to say no last night, and things went downhill from there, hah.

 Chances are that you shouldn’t stay much longer than that, after the night you just had you’ll both need breathing room, as hard as it may feel to leave.

 It may feel basic and cliche, but a simple “thank you for that” goes a long way, whatever that actually was.

 It makes me blush in stupid ways, worse than last night’s whispered compliments did in the dark, and it will make me shrug and utter something nonsensical, for whatever that is worth.

 Check in at some point during the day

-You need to find a balance point between vanishing into thin air and annoying her with constant text messages throughout the day.
-A good way to go about it is to let her know when you made it home safe, and maybe text her again in the evening to complain about the lack of her in your arms.
-If she wants more conversation in between, that is best left to her, just to ensure you aren’t overdoing it.
+You need to find a balance point between vanishing into thin air and annoying me with constant text messages throughout the day.
+A good way to go about it is to let me know when you made it home safe, and maybe text me again in the evening to complain about the lack of my body in your arms.